 In 2015, only 39% viewed robotics and automation as such a driver for change, but now 61% see robotics as a source of opportunity or disruption .

 Deloitte outlined what to expect from Warehousing 4.0 robotic technologies:

 A fine-tuned and highly adaptable system utilized to improve customer satisfaction and increase margins helps leadership teams adapt to changing markets and emerging customer demands.

 Organizations interested in getting the most out of their distribution center using automation and robotics can begin by asking themselves a few fundamental questions:

 Tomorrow’s demand for more efficient distribution centers and the reality of labor shortages in logistics cannot be ignored by companies who wish to compete for tomorrow’s clientele.
-Next-gen warehouses [link] are channels for meeting emerging customer demands, iterating on evolving business models, and improving service all-around.
+Next-gen warehouses are channels for meeting emerging customer demands, iterating on evolving business models, and improving service all around.

-The companies who adapt and grow are the companies who endure, and agile newcomers have the opportunity to deliver on customer satisfaction better than today’s incumbents.
+The companies that adapt and grow are the companies who endure, and agile newcomers have the opportunity to deliver on customer satisfaction better than today’s incumbents.